Exploring the non-stationarity of coastal sea level probability distributions: Introduction

 Motivated by quantifying changes in sea level rise and inspired by \cite{mckinnon2016changing}, here we propose an alternative/complementary route to study temporal changes in probability distributions by building upon \cite{mckinnon2016changing} in two ways.
 First, based on the work of \cite{Cornish}, we provide a general, analytical relationship between time changes in quantiles and the first four moments of a distribution.
 This analytical relationship allows us to build a theoretically founded methodology to explore changes in distributions.
 We show how the framework allows us to diagnose time changes in distributions as sums of \textit{independent} shifts in the first four statistical moments.
 Second, we study the significance of such changes in the presence of internal climate variability by accounting for multiple testings \citep{Benjamini}.
-This approach limits the number of false positives in the inference step to obtain trustworthy results even in the presence of a large number of significance tests \citep{Witten}.\\
+This approach limits the number of false positives in the inference step to obtain trustworthy results even in the presence of a large number of significance tests \citep{Witten}.
+Importantly, such linear framework is shown to work well even in case of weak nonlinearities, with few examples shown later with synthetic data in Section \ref{subsec:synthetic} and in Appendix \ref{app:balboa_record} and \ref{app:Med-sea}.\\

 We apply the proposed framework to daily tide gauges data in the 1970-2017 period, for which many locations have reliable data, and in a few locations with longer records.
 We therefore quantify changes in sea level distributions and assess their significance under the internal variability of the system.\\